-- removing trip hazards such as loose floor mats or rugs, OR - installing non-slip underlay - keeping furniture away from windows, balconies and banister railings - using gates and/or barriers at the top and bottom of stairs.
+- remove trip hazards such as loose floor mats or rugs, OR - install non-slip underlay - keep furniture away from windows, balconies and banister railings - use gates and/or barriers at the top and bottom of stairs.

 3.3.
 Windows and openings